 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Northern Areas Council area, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Northern Areas Council area - All industries||2016||2011||Change|

-In 2016, there were 4 people in the who caught public transport to work (train, bus, tram or ferry) in Northern Areas Council area, compared with 1,075 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 4 people who caught public transport to work (train, bus, tram or ferry) in Northern Areas Council area, compared with 1,078 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in Northern Areas Council area and South Australia were:
+The major differences between the method of travel to work of the workforce in Northern Areas Council area and the South Australia workforce were:

 - A larger percentage of local workers who worked at home (16.5% compared to 4.4%)